-There is a considerable literature on the force differentials needed for an invasion, leading to the classic rule of thumb that a frontal assault requires a 3:1 force ratio to compensate for the higher casualties suffered by an attacking force.
-This ratio was incorporated in the 1976 revision of the U.S. Army's Operations, Field Manual 100-5, supervised by General William E. DePuy, and in Soviet Army doctrine by Colonel A. A. Sidorenko.
-The corresponding rule of thumb for maintaining control of an occupied area is usually given as 20 troops per 1,000 civilians.

-The literature on command and control is even more extensive, as documented in Martin van Creveld's magisterial Command in War, which distinguishes between command, control, and the C2 system, illustrated by case studies.
-A later Rand corporation study, Command Concepts, updates van Creveld's work and offers additional case studies.
-The authors of this study conclude that "the quality of a commander's ideas is a critical factor in the functioning of C2 systems."
+There is a considerable literature on the force differentials needed for an invasion, leading to the classic rule of thumb that a frontal assault requires a 3:1 force ratio to compensate for the higher casualties suffered by an attacking force.2 This ratio was incorporated in the 1976 revision of the U.S. Army's Operations, Field Manual 100-5, supervised by General William E. DePuy, and in Soviet Army doctrine by Colonel A. A. Sidorenko.3 The corresponding rule of thumb for maintaining control of an occupied area is usually given as 20 troops per 1,000 civilians.4 mented in Martin van Creveld's magisterial Command in War, which distinguishes between command, control, and the C2 system, illustrated by case studies.
+5 A later Rand corporation study, Command Concepts, updates van Creveld's work and offers additional case studies.
+6 The authors of this study conclude that "the quality of a commander's ideas is a critical factor in the functioning of C2 systems."